-This user guide should contain all the information you need to get started with the HoverGames drone and RDDRONE-FMUK66.
-Most pages should be read in the order in which they appear in the menu on the left.
+This user guide should contain most information you need to get your HoverGames drone and RDDRONE-FMUK66 flying.
+Most pages should be read in order.
 Sometimes a link to another page or external source is provided.
-It is often useful to have a look at the information found on the external page before you continue reading on this GitBook.
+It is often useful to have a (quick) look at the information found on the external page before you continue reading on this GitBook.

 Read our introduction to the HoverGames and RDDRONE-FMUK66 if you haven't already done so!
 It explains what this program is all about, and it introduces the hardware which HoverGames builds upon.
-Also, make sure to have a look at the important must read information before you continue!
+Make sure to have a look at the important must read information and the safety page before you continue!

 After receiving the HoverGames kit, the first thing you should do is check its contents.
 A list is available which explains which items should be included in your kit, and the purpose of the different components.

 Unfortunately, it is not possible to include absolutely everything you need to fly your drone in the kit.
-There is short list of items you will have to buy separately.
+There is a short list of items you will have to buy separately.
+Most importantly, the kit does not include a battery!

 If you have never done anything with drones before, it might be a good idea to get familiar with some basic concepts first.
 The earlier mentioned list of items included in the kit gives a short explanation of the different parts of a drone.
 The following page also introduces some of the hardware, software and other important concepts: